-When cooking or serving potatoes, try to go for lower-fat (polyunsaturated) spreads or small amounts of unsaturated oils, such as olive or sunflower oil, instead of butter.
+When cooking or serving potatoes, go for lower-fat or polyunsaturated spreads, or small amounts of unsaturated oils, such as olive or sunflower oil.

-In mashed potato, use lower-fat milk – such as semi-skimmed, 1% fat or skimmed milk – instead of whole milk or cream.
+For mashed potato, use lower-fat milk, such as semi-skimmed, 1% fat or skimmed milk, instead of whole milk or cream.

-Leave potato skins on where possible to keep in more of the fibre and vitamins.
-For example, eat the skin when you're having boiled potatoes or a baked potato.
+Leave potato skins on where possible, to keep more of the fibre and vitamins.
+For example, eat the skin when you have boiled or baked potatoes.

-If you're boiling potatoes, some nutrients will leak out into the water, especially if you've peeled them.
+If you boil potatoes, some nutrients will leak out into the water, especially if you have peeled them.
 To stop this happening, only use enough water to cover them and cook them only for as long as they need.

 Storing potatoes in a cool, dark and dry place will help stop them sprouting.
-Don't eat any green, damaged or sprouting bits of potatoes as these can contain toxins that can be harmful.
+Do not eat any green, damaged or sprouting bits of potatoes, as these can contain toxins that can be harmful.

 Wholegrain, wholemeal and brown breads give us energy and contain B vitamins, vitamin E, fibre and a wide range of minerals.

-White bread also contains a range of vitamins and minerals, but it has less fibre than wholegrain, wholemeal or brown breads.
+White bread also contains a range of vitamins and minerals, but it has less fibre than wholegrain, wholemeal or brown bread.
 If you prefer white bread, look for higher-fibre options.

-Some people avoid bread because they're concerned that they're allergic to wheat, or they think bread is fattening.
+Some people avoid bread because they're concerned about having a food intolerance or allergy to wheat, or they think bread is fattening.

-However, cutting out any type of food altogether might mean you miss out on a whole range of nutrients people need to stay healthy.
+However, completely cutting out any type of food from your diet could mean you miss out on a range of nutrients that you need to stay healthy.

-If you're concerned that you have a wheat allergy or intolerance, speak to your GP.
+If you're concerned that you have a wheat allergy or intolerance, speak to a GP.

 Bread can be stored at room temperature.
 Follow the "best before" date to make sure you eat it fresh.